Logging#

 Number of http requests from a specific IP address#

-There are plenty of available fields but in this case the most useful fields are:
+There are plenty of available fields, but in this case the most useful fields are:

 Note